Joá, Rio de Janeiro.

 Who lives in Joá?

 The Brazilian press reports a roster of television and music names — among them Luciano Huck and Angélica, Cauã Reymond, Danielle Winits, Márcio Garcia and Carolina Dieckmann.
-The neighborhood's appeal is privacy: fewer than a thousand residents on a gated, forested ridge.
+The neighborhood's appeal is privacy: fewer than a thousand residents on a forested ridge.

 How do you get to Praia da Joatinga?